AutoMQ/automq/CONTRIBUTING_GUIDE.md

 | CLI Arguments | config/kraft/server.properties|
 | Environment | KAFKA_S3_ACCESS_KEY=test;KAFKA_S3_SECRET_KEY=test |

 > tips: If you are using localstack, just use any value of access key and secret key.
-If you are using real S3 service, set `KAFKA_S3_ACCESS_KEY` and `KAFKA_S3_SECRET_KEY` to the real access key and secret key that have read/write authority of S3 service.
+If you are using real S3 service, set `KAFKA_S3_ACCESS_KEY` and `KAFKA_S3_SECRET_KEY` to the real access key and secret key that have read/write permission of S3 service.

 ## Documentation